 Human, Social, and Political Sciences

-Human, Social, and Political Sciences (HSPS) is a three-year course that places the study of human social and political life in the widest international and comparative perspective.
+Human, Social, and Political Sciences (HSPS) is a versatile and highly-regarded three-year Cambridge degree offering broad and specialised study of social and political life in the widest international and comparative perspective.
+HSPS at King’s has a long and distinguished tradition, training students to think across the social sciences with agility and care, engaging with contemporary questions with critical and enquiring minds.

 Kings logo